Hezkore/openSUSE/post install/README.md

 The preferred order of packing formats is:

-1. **AppImage** - It's a self-contained executable that doesn't require any additional dependencies and starts quickly.
+1. **AppImage** - It's a self-contained executable that doesn't require any additional dependencies and starts quickly
-2. **Flatpak** - It's a containerized format that requires the Flatpak runtime, and is generally slower than AppImage.
+2. **Flatpak** - It's a containerized format that requires the Flatpak runtime, and is generally slower than AppImage
-3. **Snap** - It's the slowest of the three and has a lot of issues with permissions and sandboxing.
+3. **Snap** - It's the slowest of the three and has a lot of issues with permissions and sandboxing
     - I don't even bother installing the application if it's a Snap

 ### AppImage